Anthilla/Antd/README.md

 About
 -----

-Antd would be a appication and configuration init and configuration daemon. thinking about a linux/unix system as "applicative appliance system", Antd can be invoked by the base init system after the base boot of the system to a known minimal runlevel and execute base and applicative processes, settingd, and check the configuration, both locally or distributed and use and internal nosql database for complex elaborations to start, control, check, monitor of the system and application stack.
+Antd aims to be an application & configuration init and a configuration daemon.
+Thinking about a Linux/Unix system as "applicative appliance system", Antd can be invoked by the base init system just after the base boot of the system into a known minimal runlevel and execute base and applicative processes, settings, and check the configuration.
+It can work both locally and in distributed environments and uses and internal nosql database for complex data management and to start, control, check, monitor of the system and application stack.

 Antd can work with systemd or other init systems.

-- Antd is wrote in c#
+- Antd is written in C#
-- Antd is based on [Mono](http://www.mono-project.com/) and [Nancy](https://github.com/NancyFx/Nancy/wiki/Introduction) framework
+- Antd is based on [Mono](http://www.mono-project.com/) and [Nancy](https://github.com/NancyFx/Nancy/wiki/Introduction) frameworks
-- Antd is wrote as web service with API REST service and Rendered web interface.
+- Antd is implemented as web service with REST API service and rendered web interface
-- Antd is relead under BSD-3 license
+- Antd is released under the BSD 3 clause license
-- Antd is self hosted, no external webserver is required.
+- Antd is self hosted, no external webserver is needed

-Antd would be a single daemon to maintain the linux/unix appliance system (processes, clustering, configuration, configuration store, configuration dispatching, monitoring) using, when is possible direct command or kernel related userspace commands or direct access to pseudo filesystems (linux) like /proc /sys and dbus implementatons.
+Antd would be a single daemon to maintain the linux/unix appliance system (processes, clustering, configuration, configuration store, configuration dispatching, monitoring) using, whenever possible, shell commands, kernel related userspace commands or direct access to pseudo filesystems (linux) like /proc /sys and dbus.

-### Target Achievement
+### Target Achievements
-- total administration, easy to use to inspecting journals and starting and stopping services.
+- total administration, easy to use for inspecting journals and starting and stopping services.
-- swiss knife for administration configuration and monitoring
+- swiss knife for administration, configuration and monitoring
-- single machine to big clustered enviroments or distributed installations
+- single machine to big clustered enviroments or distributed installations scalability
 - de-structured clustering (orchestrated executions and management of processes and application on distributed enviroments
 - capable of full machine control and check
 - unique interface, from low level to highest application level